 How well does the Sennheiser MOMENTUM 4 Wireless cancel noise?

 Like the other frontrunners in the ANC headphone category, the MOMENTUM 4 Wireless does a commendable job at preventing outside noise from reaching your eardrums.
 Although it doesn’t outperform its nearest competitors, keep in mind the decibel scale used for attenuation isn’t linear, so the relative difference between attenuating 30 to 40 decibels (equating to one-eighth to one-sixteenth of the perceived loudness) is much less than 0 to 10dB (no reduction to half as loud).
 In that light, the Sennheiser MOMENTUM 4 Wireless hangs tight—though it is behind the pack by a little bit.

-The Sennheiser MOMENTUM 4 Wireless can reduce the loudness of high-pitched noise by about 75-95%, and cancel lower-pitched noise by about 75%.
+The Sennheiser MOMENTUM 4 Wireless can reduce the loudness of high-pitched noise by about 75-95%, and active noise canceling reduces lower-pitched noise by about 75%.
 That’s not quite as good as the other leading ANC headphones, but again: we’re talking about the difference between lowering outside noise by only a few percentage points more.
 You may notice the difference coming from something like the Sony WH-1000XM5, but it won’t be a dealbreaker.
 If you’d like to compare the Sennheiser MOMENTUM 4 Wireless to other leading ANC headphones, be sure to check out our guide on the best ANC headphones.

 Commuters, students, and office workers will see the most benefit from ANC performance like this, but ANC headphones work well just about anywhere.
 Just make sure you’re not putting yourself in a position to miss an important announcement or inviting danger by missing the sound of an oncoming vehicle.

 How does the Sennheiser MOMENTUM 4 Wireless sound?